 Rephrase your controlling idea in the final box of the graphic organizer.
 The statement should reassert your position but sound distinct from your controlling idea statement.
 If your controlling idea statement was "'Romeo and Juliet' is Shakespeare's most tragic play," your rephrasing statement might read, "Both the number and the poignancy of the deaths in 'Romeo and Juliet' make the play Shakespeare's most tragic work."

 Refer to your first supporting evidence box to compose your first body paragraph.
-The body paragraph should appropriately cite your piece of evidence and clearly connect it to your controlling idea.
+The body paragraph should appropriately cite your piece of evidence and clearly connect it to your controlling idea at the beginning of the paragraph.
+This will be the main idea of the paragraph.
 Include a concluding sentence that firmly reasserts your controlling idea based on the evidence.
 For example, your first body paragraph might conclude, "The depiction of Juliet as youthful and innocent makes her subsequent death even more tragic than the deaths of less sympathetic Shakespeare characters."

-Compose an additional two body paragraphs using your two remaining evidence boxes in the same way outlined in Step 6.
+Compose an additional two body paragraphs using your two remaining evidence boxes in the same way previously outlined.
+These will be your supporting details.

 Conclude your essay with a final paragraph that summarizes your main arguments and asserts your controlling idea as rephrased in your last text box in your graphic organizer.